mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

 - **Subscriptions**: a unit of management, billing and scale - just how resource groups organize resources, subscriptions allow you to organize your resource groups and facilitate billing
     - Links to an Azure account which is an ID in Azure AD or directory/domain which azure trusts --> this allows you to provide an authenticated & authorized access to provision & use azure products/services.
+- Azure by default breaks billing & invoices apart by subscriptions
+    - resource groups can group costs, but they don't generate a separate invoice
 - Subscription Boundaries: configure different billing models and/or different access controls
     - *Billing boundary*: determines how an Azure account is billed for - can create multiple subscriptions for different billing reqs with different invoices/reports to allow you to organize & manage costs
     - *Access control boundary*: access-mgt policies applied at subscription level to reflect org structure and billing to different departments or set policies at dept levels